What Stresses You? 5 Worries and How to Fix Them

 School is hard enough without feeling like you have a teacher who is out to get you.
-Stress can make it hard to focus on school and staying healthy.
-Go to your parents or another adult and tell them why you think the teacher doesn't like you.
+Stress can make it hard to focus in classes and stay healthy.
+Go to your parents or another adult, and tell them why you think the teacher doesn't like you.
 Ask them to help you figure out what you can do about it.
-Being able to ask for help can help your mood and stress.

 Probably the best thing is for your parents to talk to the teacher and see what's up.
 (There's a good chance that your teacher will be surprised to hear how you feel.)
-Hopefully things will go better for you in class, so you can focus on learning and getting good grades.
+Hopefully things will go better for you in class, so you can focus on learning.

 Everybody worries sometimes.
-But worrying alone won't change anything or make your problem go away.
+But it won't change anything or make your problem go away.
 You have to do something.
 So think about what steps you can take to fix what's bugging you.
-Or talk to someone to help you figure it out together.
+Or talk to someone like a trusted friend (not someone on the Internet) to help you figure it out together.
 Write it down so you can remember.
 You'll feel better and have less to worry about.